cdmugn/DataViz_Final_Project/updates.md

 4/20: after-class
 Added a data set to the main one with ratings by beer, not just style.
 Struggling with whether or not it is worth including the ratings with that many NA values.
 I decided it isn't worth including the ratings per beer if there are so many NA values.
 Also changed the marker color in the brewery tab to be by specific style.

+4/ 25: beginning of class
+Changed the cut offs in my color scale so they change more, right now most beers are in the same category.
+So an evenly split range might not be in my best interest.
+Fixed fill so you can see markers better and de-bugged the brewery tab a bit.